joyboseroy/ideaforge/README.md

 ## What this is

-Most innovation AI tools apply a single methodology (TRIZ, Design Thinking, or SCAMPER) in isolation.
+Most AI innovation tools apply a single methodology (TRIZ, Design Thinking, or SCAMPER) in isolation and discard intermediate reasoning.
 IdeaForge is different:

-1. Runs **multiple specialist agents** — TRIZ, Design Thinking, SCAMPER — in parallel
-2. Stores every insight as a node in a **persistent FalkorDB knowledge graph**
+1. Runs **multiple specialist agents** — TRIZ, Design Thinking, SCAMPER — each writing structured nodes and edges to a **persistent FalkorDB knowledge graph**
+2. A **prior art agent** searches arXiv for related work and populates PriorArt nodes
-3. A **synthesis agent** traverses the KG to find claims independently derived by multiple methodologies — these are the strongest patent candidates
+3. An **embedding synthesis agent** uses sentence-transformer cosine similarity to detect claims independently derived by multiple methodologies — these are the strongest patent candidates
+4. **InnovationScore** ranks all claims using a weighted formula combining convergence, diversity, strength, and prior art challenge count
-4. A **patent agent** drafts structured claims grounded in the KG subgraph — not raw LLM hallucination
+5. A **patent agent** drafts structured claims grounded in the KG subgraph — not raw LLM hallucination
+6. A **visualizer** generates interactive HTML and static PNG graph images for demos and papers
-5. An **MCP server** exposes KG tools to external agents
+7. An **MCP server** exposes KG tools to external agents

-The key novel contribution: the **CONVERGENT edge** — connecting claims supported independently by multiple methodologies.
-Higher convergent count = stronger patent candidate.
+**The central novel contribution:** the `CONVERGENT` edge — connecting claims independently supported by multiple methodologies.
+Claims with high convergent count and methodology diversity are the strongest patent candidates.

 ---